Brain Parasite Directly Alters Brain Chemistry

-“Humans are accidental hosts to T. gondii, and the parasite could end up anywhere in the brain, so human symptoms of toxoplasmosis infection may depend on where parasite ends up.
+“Humans are accidental hosts to T. gondii, and the parasite could end up anywhere in the brain, so human symptoms of toxoplasmosis infection may depend on where the parasite ends up.
 This may explain the observed statistical link between incidences of schizophrenia and toxoplasmosis infection.”

-Toxoplasmosis, which is transmitted via cat feces (found on unwashed vegetables) and raw or undercooked infected meat, is relatively common, with 10-20% of the U.K. population and 22% of the U.S. population estimated to carry the parasite as cysts.
+Toxoplasmosis, transmitted via cat feces (found on unwashed vegetables) and raw or undercooked infected meat, is relatively common, with 10-20% of the U.K. population and 22% of the U.S. population estimated to carry the parasite as cysts.
 Most people with the parasite are healthy, but for those who are immune-suppressed – and particularly for pregnant women – there are significant health risks that can occasionally be fatal.

 The parasite infects the brain by forming a cyst within its cells and produces an enzyme called tyrosine hydroxylase, which is needed to make dopamine.
-Dopamine’s role in mood, sociability, attention, motivation and sleep patterns is well documented, and schizophrenia has long been associated with dopamine, which is the target of all current schizophrenia drugs on the market.
+Dopamine’s role in mood, sociability, attention, motivation, and sleep patterns is well documented, and schizophrenia has long been associated with dopamine, which is the target of all current schizophrenia drugs on the market.

 The enzyme tyrosine hydroxylase is a crucial step in making L-DOPA (prescribed as levodopa for Parkinson’s Disease), a chemical that is readily converted to the neurotransmitter dopamine.